miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
 +Changed Close to the Beast history because of wolf warform issues.
 +Reduced Bat's Communion duration and prolonged Brainwipe duration.
-+Added Blood Malady effect to supernaturals immune to Blood Theft.
++Made Blood Boil stun enemies and Blood Malady partial Blood Theft.
 +Restored Spirit Heal and combined Mind Shield and Shield of Faith.
 +Created icons and cross for Holy Light and Divine Vision Numinas.
 Made indirect disciplines not traceable and NPCs comfort loud ones.